-- A. For construction of a new fuel conversion facility for the conversion of coal, peat, or biomass sources to gaseous, liquid, or solid fuels if that facility has the capacity to utilize 25,000 dry tons or more per year of input, the PCA shall be is the RGU. - B. For construction or expansion of a new fuel conversion facility for the production of alcohol fuels which that would have the capacity or would increase it's capacity by to produce 5,000,000 or more gallons or more per year of alcohol-produced, the PCA shall be is the RGU.

-C. A mandatory EAW is not required for projects described in Minnesota Statutes, section 116D.04, subdivision 2a, paragraph (b).
+- A. Items A and B Subitems (1) and (2) designate the RGU for the type of project listed - (1) For construction of a new fuel conversion facility for the conversion of coal, peat, or biomass sources to gaseous, liquid, or solid fuels if that facility has the capacity to utilize 25,000 dry tons or more per year of input, the PCA shall be is the RGU. - (2) For construction or expansion of a new fuel conversion facility for the production of alcohol fuels which that would have the capacity or would increase it's capacity by to produce 5,000,000 -or more gallons or more per year of alcohol-produced, the PCA shall be is the RGU. - B. A mandatory EAW is not required for the projects described in Minnesota Statutes, section 116D.04, subdivision 2a, paragraph (b).